ccbogel/QualCoder-Debians/README.md

 sudo python3 -m pip install pdfminer.six openpyxl

-THESE ARE OLDER DEBIANS PLEASE USE THE DEBIANS IN THE RELEASES OF QUALCODER
+THESE ARE OLDER DEBIANS PLEASE USE THE CURRENT CODE IN QUALCODER (NO DEBIANS).
+I AM KEEPING THIS README ACTIVE AS I FOUND IT WAS A PROCESS THAT WORKED TO CREATE DEBIANS

 =====================================================